tylerjusfly/AltSchl-frontend-2ndSems-exam/README.md

 [x] Install Tailwind for Design

-[] Fake Userauth Context using contextAPI
+[x] Fake Userauth Context using contextAPI

 [x] extract out a custom hook to get the currently logged-in user.

-[] Implement SEO and Navigation menu
+[x] Implement SEO and Navigation menu

+[] Error Boundary func

 ## PAGES TO DESIGN